 -

-Click Create Instance and configure the following parameters.
+Click Create Instance and configure the instance with the following settings.

 Parameter